javier-lopez/javier.io/blog/en/_posts/2016-01-02-simple-mpc-web-interface.md

 **[![](/assets/img/simple-mpc-remote.png)](/assets/img/simple-mpc-remote.png)**

 `simple-mpc-remote` has no dependencies, other than python +2.7, mpc and mpd and it's really simple to install/use.
-Since it doesn't do any effort to sanitize input It could be dangerous, however since I trust my local network I'll leave like that for now.
+Since it does little effort to sanitize input it could be dangerous, however since I trust my local network I'll leave like that for now.

 Happy skipping &#128523;